To view "In

 men on the left and women to the right, they being separated by a low fence.

-soldier to the right of the little girl is slinging a bullpup - the latest generation of 21st
+young soldier to the right of the little girl is slinging a bullpup - the latest

-century assault rifles - to be more specific, the IMI Tavor TAR-21.
-(The visitor is
+generation of 21st century assault rifles - to be more specific, the IMI Tavor TAR-21.

-constantly reminded that Jerusalem is also a hill country fortress scarred by war
+(The visitor is constantly reminded that Jerusalem is also a hill country fortress

-and her on-going story is one that is over-laid with the history of empire gained,
+scarred by war and her on-going story is one that is over-laid with the history

-lost, regained by many at the point of the sword, of cycles of liberation and
+of empire gained, lost, regained by many at the point of the sword, of cycles

 Tel Jerusalem is like the proverbial onion - one big built-up mound layered with